TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-diagnostics-enable-pricing-calculator.md

 If you have questions about cost, please use Azure Calculator , where you have to provide the information according to you utilization and you will get the estimation cost.
 This will provide the clear overview for the charges on your account.
 <!--/issueDescription-->

-Please refer to [Transfer data with AzCopy v10](https://azure.microsoft.com/pricing/calculator/) for more information.
+Please refer to [Azure Calculator](https://azure.microsoft.com/pricing/calculator/) for more information.
 If pricing calculator does not resolve the issues, please contact customer support.